matecat/MateCat-Filters/README.md

 ## Getting started

-Play with our [hosted API](https://market.mashape.com/translated/MateCat-filters) for free, using the same istances that MateCat uses: istantly ready to use, instances maintained by us and commercial dependencies included.

-In the [wiki](https://github.com/matecat/MateCat-Filters/wiki/) you can learn how to [build your instance](https://github.com/matecat/MateCat-Filters/wiki/Build-and-run) and [use the API](https://github.com/matecat/MateCat-Filters/wiki/API-documentation).
+Navigate the [wiki](https://github.com/matecat/MateCat-Filters/wiki/) to learn how to [build your instance](https://github.com/matecat/MateCat-Filters/wiki/Build-and-run) and [use the API](https://github.com/matecat/MateCat-Filters/wiki/API-documentation).

+Consider using the [hosted API](https://market.mashape.com/translated/MateCat-filters) for both testing and production purposes.
+You can use it for free or pay a monthly fee for big conversion volumes.
+Main advantages:

+* **Istantly ready to use**, zero installation / configuration.
+* **Runs in MateCat's infrastructure**, with instances constantly monitored, optimized, and updated.
+* **Transparent versioning**: automatically downgrades when you try to convert a XLIFF created with an older version of MateCat Filters.
+* **Commercial dependencies included**: you don't need to buy licenses for the commercial software MateCat Filter uses to support OCR, PDF and legacy MS Office formats.